 The commercial property type category includes hotels, inns, taverns, restaurants, commercial districts, etc., and are considered rare for this time period.
 Commercial properties represent less than 3% of all Context #8 properties registered.
-There is one 1991 NJHT applications associated with this category.

-#91054 Deserted Village of Feltville, Berkley Heights Township, Union County.
+A. Deserted Village of Feltville - Berkley Heights Township, Union County.